Victoria and Albert Museum: Architecture

-Not only are all the major British architects of the last four hundred years represented, but many European (especially Italian) and American architects' drawings are held in the collection.
-The RIBA's holdings of over 330 drawings by Andrea Palladio are the largest in the world; other Europeans well represented are Jacques Gentilhatre and Antonio Visentini.
-British architects whose drawings, and in some cases models of their buildings, in the collection, include: Inigo Jones, Sir Christopher Wren, Sir John Vanbrugh, Nicholas Hawksmoor, William Kent, James Gibbs, Robert Adam, Sir William Chambers, James Wyatt, Henry Holland, John Nash, Sir John Soane, Sir Charles Barry, Charles Robert Cockerell, Augustus Welby Northmore Pugin, Sir George Gilbert Scott, John Loughborough Pearson, George Edmund Street, Richard Norman Shaw, Alfred Waterhouse, Sir Edwin Lutyens, Charles Rennie Mackintosh, Charles Holden, Frank Hoar, Lord Richard Rogers, Lord Norman Foster, Sir Nicholas Grimshaw, Zaha Hadid and Alick Horsnell.
+Many European and American architects' drawings are held in the collection.
+The RIBA's holdings of over 330 drawings by Andrea Palladio are the largest in the world.
+Also well represented are Jacques Gentilhatre and Antonio Visentini.

+British architects whose drawings, and in some cases building models, are in the collection, include: Inigo Jones, Sir Christopher Wren, Robert Adam, Sir William Chambers, Sir John Soane, Sir Charles Barry, Charles Robert Cockerell, Augustus Welby Northmore Pugin, Richard Norman Shaw, Sir Edwin Lutyens, Charles Rennie Mackintosh, Charles Holden, Lord Richard Rogers, Lord Norman Foster.

 As well as period rooms, the collection includes parts of buildings, for example, the two top stories of the facade of Sir Paul Pindar's house dated c.
-1600 from Bishopsgate with elaborately carved woodwork and leaded windows, a rare survivor of the Great Fire of London, there is a brick portal from a London house of the English Restoration period and a fireplace from the gallery of Northumberland house.
+1600 from Bishopsgate with elaborately carved woodwork and leaded windows, a rare survivor of the Great Fire of London.
+A brick portal from a London house of the English Restoration period and a fireplace from the gallery of Northumberland house.
 European examples include a dormer window dated 1523–1535 from the chateau of Montal.
 There are several examples from Italian Renaissance buildings including, portals, fireplaces, balconies and a stone buffet that used to have a built-in fountain.
 The main architecture gallery has a series of pillars from various buildings and different periods, for example, a column from the Alhambra.
-Examples covering Asia are in those galleries concerned with those countries, as well as models and photographs in the main architecture gallery.
+Examples from Asia are in those galleries concerned with those countries, as well as models and photographs in the main architecture gallery.

-In June 2022, the RIBA announced it would be terminating its 20-year partnership with the V&A in 2027, "by mutual agreement", ending the permanent architecture gallery at the museum.
-Artefacts will be transferred back to the RIBA's existing collections, with some rehoused at the institute's headquarters at 66 Portland Place building, set to become a new House of Architecture following a £20 million refurbishment.
+In June 2022, RIBA announced it would be terminating its 20-year partnership with the V&A in 2027, "by mutual agreement", ending the permanent architecture gallery at the museum.
+Artefacts will be transferred back to the RIBA's existing collections, with some rehoused at the institute's headquarters at 66 Portland Place, set to become a new House of Architecture following a £20 million refurbishment.